-Freshmen applicants from other countries are required to submit:
+Any student who is not a United States citizen or Green Card holder should submit an international admissions application.
+Incoming freshmen applicants should submit the following items to complete their admissions application:

-- Official record of secondary school (high school) transcripts.
-All transcripts issued by the schools not located in the U.S. must be sent to a third party evaluation company and have an evaluation completed.
-Applicants can use either Josef Silny & Associates, World Education Service, or another credential evaluation service that is a member of the National Association of Credential Services (NACES).
+- An official evaluates high school transcript.
+All transcripts issued by the schools not located in the U.S. must be sent to a third-party evaluation company and have a course-by-course evaluation completed with a Grade Point Average (GPA) listed.
+Transcripts should be evaluated by a National Association of Credential Evaluation Services (NACES) member company, prior to sending to the University's Office of Admissions.
+We frequently receive evaluated transcripts from the following companies: World Education Services, Inc. International Education Res.
+Foundation, Educational Credential Evaluators, Inc., Josef Silny & Associates, Inc. and SpanTran.
+This evaluation must be forwarded directly to the USCB Admissions Office from the evaluation service.

-- Test of English as a Foreign Language (TOEFL) scores (550 on the standard, 213 on the computer-based version or 77 on the internet-based TOEFL).
-This test is required for all international students except those whose native language is English.
+- An official English proficiency test score.
+Students may submit a TOEFL, IELTS, DuoLingo or PTE test score to complete this requirement.
+This test is required for all international students, except those whose native language is English.
 The following countries are exempt from the TOEFL requirement:

-- o American Samoa
+- American Samoa

-- Australia
+Australia

-- o Bahamas
+Bahamas

-- o Barbados
+Barbados

-- o Belize
+Belize

-- o Canada (NOTE: Quebec students must take the TOEFL)
+- Canada (NOTE: Quebec students must take the TOEFL)

 - o Dominica

 - o Grenada

-- Grand Cayman
+- o Grand Cayman

 - o Guyana

 - o Ireland

+- o Jamaica

 - o Liberia

-- New Zealand
+- o New Zealand

 - o Sierra Leone

 - Trinidad/Tobago

 - United Kingdom

-- College Entrance Examination Scores (SAT and/or ACT)
+- College Entrance Examination Scores (SAT or ACT)

-- SAT Requirements

-- Test dates including March 2016 and beyond: Minimum of 880 (Evidence-based Writing/Reading and Math sections combined)
+- SAT Requirement: Minimum of 880 (Evidence-based Writing/Reading and Math sections combined)

-- Test dates prior to March 2016: Minimum of 800 (Critical Reading and Math sections combined)

-- o ACT Requirement

-- Minimum composite score of 17
+- ACT Requirement: Minimum composite score of 17